 One last tip, be sure to use unsalted butter and add your own salt at the end.
 (It is better to control the amount of salt in your dish.
 You can’t do this when the butter already has added salt.)

 The recipe calls for Irish butter, which you can shop for using the link below.
-If you can’t find Irish butter, use another European butter or grass fed butter, which have higher butterfat than most American butters.
+If you can’t find Irish butter, use another European butter or grass-fed butter, which has higher butterfat than most American butters.

 In addition to the aphrodisiac of salmon, this dish features fennel.
 Fennel has been held in regard as an aphrodisiac since the times of ancient Rome.
 Learn more about fennel’s aphrodisiac side.

-Since both fennel and salmon have a history as aphrodisiac, this recipe is well-suited to an evening of seduction.
+Since both fennel and salmon have a history as an aphrodisiac, this recipe is well-suited to an evening of seduction.
 For the full experience, be sure also to try the Black Velvet cocktail recipe and the Irish Potato Soup with Stout that are meant to pair with this salmon dish.
 (Of course, you can also just serve it with a great Irish Whiskey and a knowing smile.)

 North Atlantic Poached Salmon with Irish Butter Sauce